volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example}.
 List of Pull Requests: [#{prs}]"}
 ```

 That is all.
-I didn't do any grouping programmatically, I didn't prepare data, I didn't even write the prompt myself.
+We didn't do any grouping programmatically, we didn't prepare data, we didn't even write the prompt ourselves.
-I asked AI to generate it for me, of course.
+I asked AI to generate it for us, of course.
 Am I a prompt engineer?
-And...
-I got great results despite using only the cheapest GPT-3.5.
+And... we got great results.

 ```txt
 Last week achievements.